Monarch High School (Colorado): History

-Monarch High School opened in 1998 to relieve overcrowding at Centaurus High School, drawing students from the east Boulder County towns of Louisville and Superior.
+The Monarch High School opened in 1998 to relieve overcrowding at Centaurus High School, drawing students from the east Boulder County towns of Louisville and Superior.
 Monarch's first graduating class graduated in 2001 and was also the class to decide on the coyotes as Monarch's mascot.
 Monarch High School is named after Monarch Mine #2 which is located under part of the campus.
 Monarch was originally a closed-campus, but as the population of the school grew, the school became an open campus for upperclassmen.
 Each high school in Boulder Valley School District has an emphasis; when opened, Monarch's emphasis was as the technology school and today has expanded to be a business/technology school.

 Campus

 Monarch High School is located east of Boulder, in the town of Louisville.
 Louisville has been ranked as one of the best small citlies to live in the United States by Money magazine.